-After consulting user reviews and professionals to narrow down the field of competition, we tested five pairs of clippers and found that these are the best for trimming both fingernails and toenails.
+After consulting user reviews and professionals to narrow down the field of competition, we tested eight pairs of clippers and found that these are the best for trimming both fingernails and toenails.
 For about $11, you get clippers with great build quality and sharp blades that will clip your nails without leaving annoying, jagged edges.